agormp/phylotreelib/README.md

      |  height(self)
      |      Returns height of tree: Largest root-to-tip distance
      |
-     |  insert_node(self, parent, childnodes, branchlength=0, lab='')
+     |  insert_node(self, parent, childnodes, branchstruct)
-     |      Inserts an extra node between parent and children listed in childnodes list.
+     |      Inserts an extra node between parent and children listed in childnodes list
+     |      (so childnodes are now attached to newnode instead of parent).
+     |      The branchstruct will be attached to the branch between parent and newnode.
+     |      Branches to childnodes retain their original branchstructs.
+     |      The node number of the new node is returned
      |
-     |      Length of inserted branch is 'branchlength' and defaults to zero.
-The node number
-     |      of the new node is returned
-     |
      |  is_bifurcation(self, node)
      |      Checks if internal node is at bifurcation (has two children)
      |
      |  is_compatible_with(self, bipart)
-     |      Checks whether a given bipartition is compatible with the tree
+     |      Checks whether a given bipartition is compatible with the tree.
+     |      Note: also returns True if bipartition is already in tree
      |
      |  is_resolved(self)
      |      Checks whether tree is fully resolved (no polytomies)